 No one wants a fire in their warehouse.
-Yet they happen every year.
+Yet they happen every year—making fire safety an essential part of rack design.
 According to statistics from the National Fire Protection Association (NFPA):

 - U.S. fire departments respond to an estimated average of 1,210 fires in warehouses annually.